Skip to content

 • using straightforward scientific evidence to answer questions or to support their findings

-In addition to answering these questions, we will be looking at significant scientists and their findings and expanding on our scientific vocabulary!
+We will also be looking at significant scientists and their findings and expanding on our scientific vocabulary!